Elephant cognition: Possible absence of causal reasoning

-As in the Thorndike case, if the elephants understand the nature of the task, they should ignore the lid on the ground and retrieve the reward directly, as they used to do in pre-training sessions before the lid was introduced.
+As in the Thorndike case, if elephants can understand the nature of the task, they should ignore the lid on the ground and retrieve the reward directly, as they used to do in pre-training sessions before the lid was introduced.
 But if they fail to understand the causal link between lid removal and food retrieval, they might continue to remove the lid before retrieving the food.
 The observations supported Thorndike's mechanical learning hypothesis.